 Don’t Rent A Room In La Placita Unless You’ll Party There Every Night

-Secondly, beyond the bars and restaurants near La Placita del Mercado there isn’t much else to see or do here.
-It’s not near any beaches, popular shopping centers, or noteworthy attractions to keep you occupied during the day.
+Secondly, besides the bars and restaurants near La Placita del Mercado there isn’t much else to see or do here.
+It’s not near any beaches, popular shopping centers, museums, entertainment, beaches, or other noteworthy attractions to keep you occupied during the day.
+That’s another thing rentors and tourism sites mislead visitors about.
+The nightlife is all that La Placita really has going for it.

-Lastly, after a long night of partying in La Placita you will likely be incapacitated the next day.
-So any day trip plans will likely go out the window.
-And if you are on this trip with your significant other, that’s an argument in the making.
+Lastly, after a long night of partying and drinking in La Placita you will likely be incapacitated the next day.
+Especially with the lack of good sleep from the noise that I mentioned.
+So any fabulous day trip plans you had will likely go right out of the window.
+And if you are on this trip with your significant other or family members, then that’s an argument in the making.

-So, party in La Placita, but book a room somewhere nicer like Old San Juan or Condado if you want walkable neighborhoods and more local attractions.
+So, party in La Placita, but book a room somewhere nicer, like Old San Juan or Condado if you want walkable neighborhoods, more local attractions, and a good night’s rest.

-PS: Whatever you do, don’t book a room from a guy named “Erick” or any Avocado rooms in San Juan.
-Besides the cold showers and water leaks, he lied about the quiet hours in La Placita.
-It was my worst Airbnb experience ever!
+PS: Whatever you do, do not rent an Airbnb room from a guy named “Erick” or any Avocado rooms in San Juan.
+Besides the cold showers and water leaking problems, he totally lied about the quiet hours in La Placita.
+And with the impractical window shutters it was like I was sleeping in the bar downstairs.
+It was my worst rental experience ever!

 Watch a Short Video of The Nightlife At La Placita